Twitch

 • Featured Channels: Choose channels to feature if none of your team is currently live.

-• General Settings: Change everything on your teams page, including the team display name, the public description, logo, banner and background image.
+• General Settings: Change everything on your team's page, including the team display name, public description, logo, banner, and background image.

-Any time you’re looking to make any changes to your team, make sure you start at your Team Dashboard.
+Start at your Team Dashboard any time you’re looking to make any changes to your team.
 You’ll be able to find everything available to you through Twitch and can easily edit the team page and members here.

 Conclusion

-For more streaming guides like this, check out our Resources for Streamers section.
+For more streaming guides like this, check out our Resources section.
 We’re constantly bringing you more updates and the latest trends in professional streaming.